Overview and entry requirements

 Mode of Attendance: Full-time or Part-time

 - Postgraduate students of the School of Arts come from a wide variety of backgrounds in the UK and from overseas.
 Applicants are evaluated individually on the basis of their background and academic achievements.
-Applicants should normally possess a Master’s degree, or equivalent, in a relevant discipline.
+Applicants should normally possess a Master’s degree, or equivalent, in a relevant discipline plus one reference.
 Applicants who are accomplished performers or artists, or who work in the cultural industries, may have alternative qualifications, and are encouraged to apply.

 - Overseas fees: